Belgium Cycle - Bruges to Brussels

 Meals Included: Breakfast

 This morning you make your way back to the Scheldt and cycle atop the river dike towards Antwerp.
 A delightful interlude: De Zilverreiger, a regional museum focused on preserving knowledge about trades and crafts that once flourished locally: basket weaving, river fishery, cooperage (barrel making), flax processing and clog making.
 After crossing the Scheldt by ferry, you will reach Kruibeke, home to Wissekerk Castle.
-In the 10th century this was a so-called water castle and part of the defense line of Antwerp along the river.
+In the 10th century this was a so-called water castle and part of the defence line of Antwerp along the river.
 Finish your day in Antwerp, a city with a long beer tradition and countless cafes.
-Discover the beautiful Old Town or go shopping for antiques and curio’s, home deco, vintage fashion finds or diamonds.
+Discover the beautiful Old Town or go shopping for antiques and curios, vintage clothing or diamonds.

 Accommodation Name: hotel